hapax/hapax.github.io/assets/reading.md

 $|\psi(t)\rangle$ is becoming more distinguishable from $|\psi(0)\rangle$.
 On the other hand, a large uncertainty $\Delta A$ washes out this effect, since $A$ is too blurry to usefully tell us about changes in the state.
+(I suspect the MTR timescale can be sharply related to distinguishability using $A$.)

 #### Virtual particles